Birch Trees: A Planting & Care Guide

 Pest and Disease Management for River Birches

 Diseases like leaf spot and canker can also affect river birches.
 These are often preventable by ensuring proper planting conditions and care.
-If disease symptoms appear, remove and destroy affected leaves or branches to prevent spread.
+To prevent the spread of disease symptoms, remove and destroy affected leaves or branches.
 Fungicides may be necessary for severe cases, but proper diagnosis and treatment recommendations should be sought from a professional.

 Propagation Methods